gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```

 #### Packet identification
 The graph below shows a packet transmission where a 2 bytes packet identifier is added as requested by header's `PACKET ID` bit.
 This feature is provided to avoid duplications and guarantee packet uniqueness.
-The receiver filters packets containing a packet identifier and sender info that already appeared previously.
+The receiver filters packets containing a packet identifier and sender information that already appeared previously.
 ```cpp
  _____________________________________________________________
 |ID| HEADER |LENGTH|CRC8|BUS ID|BUS ID|ID|PACKET ID|DATA|CRC32|